Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_paramedic_starting_health               100     // The amount of health the paramedic starts with ttt_detective_starting_health               100     // The amount of health the detective starts with ttt_paladin_starting_health                 100     // The amount of health the paladin starts with ttt_jester_starting_health                  100     // The amount of health the jester starts with ttt_swapper_starting_health                 100     // The amount of health the swapper starts with ttt_clown_starting_health                   100     // The amount of health the clown starts with
+ttt_paramedic_starting_health               100     // The amount of health the paramedic starts with ttt_detective_starting_health               100     // The amount of health the detective starts with ttt_paladin_starting_health                 100     // The amount of health the paladin starts with ttt_tracker_starting_health                 100     // The amount of health the tracker starts with ttt_jester_starting_health                  100     // The amount of health the jester starts with ttt_swapper_starting_health                 100     // The amount of health the swapper starts with ttt_clown_starting_health                   100     // The amount of health the clown starts with